FAQ's about Permanent Hair Removal

 Who gets electrolysis treatments?

-Unlike most lasers, our methods provide permanent hair removal on all skin types and all shades of skin pigmentation.
+Unlike the LASER hair removal method, our method safely provides permanent hair removal on all skin types and all shades of skin pigmentation.

 Men and women of all ages get treatments.
 Treatments can be done virtually anywhere on the body.
 See our links page for more information